delphidabbler/pashi/Docs/ReadMe.txt

     command line.
 Most, but not all, of PasHi's options are available from PasHiGUI.

-Once you have made your choices, you can review them then either go back to make changes or commit to installing.
+Once you have made your choices you can review them.
+You can go back to make changes or commit to installing.
 Once installation is complete then the last page is displayed.
 It gives an option to display this ReadMe file.
 If you have installed PasHiGUI you are given the option to run it.